mehdichekori/Art-Gallery/README.md

 ## 🙏 Acknowledgments

-- [The Metropolitan Museum of Art](https://www.metmuseum.org/) for their open access collection
+- [The Metropolitan Museum of Art](https://www.metmuseum.org/) for their open access collection and API
+- [Wikidata](https://www.wikidata.org/) for entity linking and cross-referencing
-- [Wikipedia](https://www.wikipedia.org/) for additional context and biographies
+- [Wikipedia](https://www.wikipedia.org/) for enriched context and biographies
 - [Vercel](https://vercel.com/) for hosting and deployment

 ## 📞 Support